-While it may seem that the IRS and South Carolina Department of Revenue (“SCDOR”) are all-powerful, there are restrictions as to the actions they can take to collect a tax debt.
+While it may seem that the IRS and South Carolina Department of Revenue (SCDOR) are all-powerful, there are restrictions as to the actions they can take to collect a tax debt.
 Knowing these restrictions is the key to ensuring back taxes do not place an undue burden on any taxpayer.
 If you are struggling with a tax debt, turn to The Nelson Law Firm.
 I can help you by defending your legal rights and explaining your options to you throughout the process.

 - Liens – A lien is similar to a mortgage on a residence.
-A lien does not take the asset away from the taxpayer, it is simply a way of securing the debt.
+A lien does not take the asset away from the taxpayer, but the taxpayer cannot sell that asset without paying off the lien.

 - Wage garnishment – They may seek a court order allowing them to take money directly from your paycheck.

 - Levy – A levy is the taking of an asset, such as taking money directly from your bank account.